Liver cancer (hepatocellular carcinoma)

 Tecentriq works by attaching to a protein in your body, called PD-L1, which is found on some tumour cells.
 When this happens Tecentriq helps the immune system to better identify the cancer cells and kill them.

-Because Tecentriq and Avastin work in different ways, the two medicines complement each other when they are used to treat HCC.
+Because Tecentriq and bevacizumab work in different ways, the two medicines complement each other when they are used together to treat HCC.

-Tecentriq, together with Avastin, is given by a drip or intravenous infusion that your doctor or nurse inserts into a vein.
-Alternatively, Tecentriq may be administered by subcutaneous injection.
+Tecentriq, together with bevacizumab, is given by a drip or intravenous infusion that your doctor or nurse inserts into a vein.
 The number of infusions you will be given depends on how you respond to treatment.
-Your doctor will keep giving you Tecentriq and Avastin until you no longer benefit from it.
+Your doctor will keep giving you Tecentriq and bevacizumab until you no longer benefit from it.
 However, they may be stopped if the side effects become too much of a problem.

 Clinical Trial Data

 All medicines can have side effects.
-You will find a list of known side effects in the respective Tecentriq and Avastin Consumer Medicine Information available via links below.
+You will find a list of known side effects in the Tecentriq Consumer Medicine Information available via links below.

-Talk to your doctor to see if Tecentriq and Avastin are right for you.
+Talk to your doctor to see if Tecentriq and bevacizumab are right for you.

 Ready to take the next step?

-Because every situation is different, it’s important to speak to your medical team to find out if Tecentriq and Avastin are right for you.
+Because every situation is different, it’s important to speak to your medical team to find out if Tecentriq and bevacizumab are right for you.

 We’ve put together a discussion guide to help you begin a conversation with your doctor.
 Print it off, take it along to your next appointment, and take notes in the spaces provided.

-Talking to your doctor about Tecentriq and Avastin
+Talking to your doctor about Tecentriq and bevacizumab

 To help you in this process, we’ve put together a discussion guide to help you begin a conversation with your doctor.
 Print it off, take it along to your next appointment, and take notes in the spaces provided.